lambdaclass/concrete/README.md

 The empty cell is the bet: no GC + linear + capability-visible effects + kernel-checked user proofs + compiler written in the same kernel + systems target.

+## What Others Can Do

+Concrete is not claiming every piece is unique.
+The unusual part is the combination.

+- **Rust / Zig / C / C++** are great systems languages, but proofs are mostly external.
+You can test, fuzz, use sanitizers, or model-check pieces, but the compiler does not normally track "this function has a theorem attached and the theorem drifted when the body changed."
+- **SPARK / Ada, Dafny, F*, Why3** have strong verification stories, but they are not trying to feel like a small C/Rust/Zig-style systems language with Lean as the compiler/proof substrate.
+- **Lean / Coq / Isabelle** are excellent proof systems, but writing normal low-level systems code there is not the primary path.
+- **Austral** is closer on linear types and safety, but it does not have the same Lean-backed proof/evidence pipeline.

+Concrete's useful bet is: systems-language shape, compiler-enforced discipline, Lean-backed theorem attachment, drift gates, and evidence bundles in one toolchain.

 ## The Thesis

 Most systems languages give you safety **or** control.
 Concrete is trying to make four things visible at the function boundary: